-In India, no meal is complete without a sweet treat.
-No matter, how full you are, you will always find room for this final course of your meal.
+sweet treat.
+No matter how full you are, you will always find room for this final course to end your meal on a sweet note!
 One would regard it as an indulgent habit, but to finish your meal with a good round of desserts is more like a tradition.
-Just like every other dish, Indians love experimenting with their desserts, combining unique ingredients and cooking styles which can sometimes shock your imagination.
+Just like every other dish, Indians love experimenting with their desserts too, combining unique ingredients and cooking styles which can sometimes shock your imagination.
 These quirky Indian desserts boast of diverse and interesting flavours and can be found in different parts of the country.
-If you haven’t tried them yet, they should be on your foodie bucket list.
+If you haven’t tried them yet, then they should definitely be on your foodie bucket list.

-Patoloeo is made by spreading rice paste over a turmeric leaf and then steamed.
+Patoloeo is made by spreading rice paste over a turmeric leaf and then steaming it.
 This Goan delight is stuffed with coconut jaggery, powdered cinnamon and fresh grated coconut.
 Hot and steamed, it is mostly enjoyed during the monsoon season.

 Where to find : Caetano de Albuquerque Rd, Opposite Hotel Delmon, Altinho, Panjim, Goa

 In Bihar, parwal or pointed gourd is transformed into a lovely dessert.
 Parwal is a popular Indian gourd and summer vegetable that most people dislike, but this sweet treat is absolutely delicious.

 The vegetable is first boiled and then soaked in sugar syrup for an hour.
 Later, it is loaded with lots of rich khoya.

 Where to Find: Bikaner Sweets,Sri Krishna Puri, Patna, Bihar